josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 **Bad**: “_My current company doesn't promote anyone unless management likes them.
 Everyone knows it, and it sucks_.”

-**Better**: “_I feel I've grown as much as I can at my current position, and I'm looking for a role with greater challenges, where I can learn more and continue to expand my skills and knowledge_.”
+**Better**: “_I feel I've grown as much as I can at my current position, and I'm looking for a role with greater challenges, where I can continue to expand my skills and knowledge_.”

 ---

-Related advice—which goes here because I couldn't figure out where else to put it—impersonal language is _always_ better in professional contexts.
-(Bonus tip: it's often better in personal relationships, too.)
+Related advice—which goes here because I couldn't figure out where else to put it—impersonal language is almost always better in professional contexts.
+(It's often better in personal relationships, too.)

 <CalloutPlusQuote>